Skip to main content

 Speakers:

-• Chair: Lorraine Cox, STAR Procurement
+• Chair: Lorraine Cox, Associate Director, STAR Procurement

-• Richard Carroll, Durham City Council
+• Richard Carroll, Chief Procurement Officer, Durham City Council

 Mission Critical: The role of businesses in the Social Value Economy